ciwin/LearningSpark-in-Python/README.md

 ## Status

-Chapter 3 is almoste done including the end-to-end example with the data set from the San Francisco Fire Department Calls.
-The DataSet examples at the end of tchapter 3 are still missing.
+Chapter 2 and 3 are complete.

 *Christoph Windheuser - April 10, 2022*